knewyousir/webFEF-session7/README.md

 ### Set up and nesting

+Create an imports folder in `scss`.

-Move reset.css to and the `sass/imports` folder and rename it `/sass/imports/_reset.scss` Move base.css to and the `sass/imports` folder and rename it `/sass/imports/_base.scss` Move header.css to and the `sass/imports` folder and rename it `/sass/imports/_header.scss`
+Move reset.css, base.css and header.css to the `scss/imports` folder and rename them `_reset.scss`, `_base.scss` and `_header.scss`.
+Delete the original `/css` files/

-Note the underscores in use here as well as the `.scss` extensions.
+* Note the underscores as well as the `.scss` extensions.

+Remove the @import statements `base.css`.

-Note - you should remove or comment out the @import statements.
-Always check for errors by looking at the processes running in the terminal.
+* Always check for errors by looking at the processes running in the terminal.

-Create a new file, styles.scss, in `/sass` and import both the above.

-The final `styles.scss` file should look like:
+Create a new file, styles.scss, in `/scss` and import the partials. `styles.scss` should look like:

 ```css
 @import 'imports/reset';